 There is so much history in the French Quarter of New Orleans.
 It is an honor and privilege to be able to work in many of its historic properties.

-I was consulted and hired for the renovation of a service building that was originally part of a hospital for elderly women.
+Sylvia T Designs was brought in to execute the plaster finishes for a renovation of a service building that was originally part of a hospital for elderly women.
 The property was being turned into luxury condominiums.
 The service building itself was built in 1830 and was being converted into a cabana for the pool area.

 The original plaster of the structure was broken out in many places, showing the original brick below.
 Electrical outlets, new doors, and cabinetry had to be installed leading to even more breakouts of the plaster.